 Yes, dahlias can be grown in containers!

-For best results, here’s what you need to know.
+For best results, here’s what you need to know to grow dahlias in pots.

 - Choose a container with a diameter of at least 12 to 16 inches and a depth of at least 12 to 18 inches.
 Make sure the container has drainage holes to allow excess water to escape and prevent waterlogging.